mtfurlan/py3-CHIRP/README.md

 py3-CHIRP is a fork of the py3 branch of the official CHIRP project with some syntax fixes that seem to be leftover from Python2.

+## Dependencies

+py3-CHIRP has been tested in Python3.9 on various platforms.
+Known dependencies that don't come out of the box with Python are as follows:
+- pyserial
+- wxpython
+- future
+- six
+- pypiwin32 (for Windows)

+## Testing

+Depending on the platform you're testing on, you should use a different script to start CHIRP.

+### Linux & MacOS
+`chirpw`

+### Windows
+`chirpwx.py`

 ## The Story

 When I first started using Gentoo again CHIRP was still a part of the main Gentoo Portage Repository.